brianwow/arduino-blink/README.md

 # arduino-morse-code-led

-A beginner _hello world_ project to run Rust on the Arduino Uno.
-This project blinks the on board LED of the Arduino Uno.
+A beginner _hello world_ project to blink the on board LED of the Arduino Uno using the Rust programming language.

 To use your own morse code, change the following line from `src/main.rs`: